• blog post thumbnail

 3. Is Solar Safe?

 Today’s solar panels are engineered with safety as a top priority.
 Rigorous international inspections and testing standards ensure that all solar panels meet stringent safety criteria.
 During installation, qualified installers adhere to local building, fire, and electrical codes to further enhance safety measures.
 Your solar energy system also undergoes a comprehensive inspection by a certified electrician.
-In addition, some states have requirements that home solar installations can withstand high winds and hurricane conditions.
+In addition, states like Florida have requirements that home solar installations can withstand high winds and hurricane conditions.

 Solar panels typically last for over 25 years, during which they generate electricity without emitting any air pollution.
 When they reach the end of their lifespan, the recycling and disposal of solar panels are carefully regulated to ensure responsible management of hazardous materials.
 Dedicated photovoltaic (PV) recycling facilities manage the recycling process, ensuring that environmental and safety standards are upheld throughout the disposal lifecycle.
 Learn more about solar panel recycling from the U.S. Environmental Protection Agency.